fanq15/caffe_to_torch_to_pytorch/README.md

 * Convert caffe model to pytorch model.
 * Convert caffe model to torch model.
 * Convert torch model to pytorch model.
+* I have tested on vgg16, it behaves well on classification tasks.
+But I can't guarantee it performs well on other tasks（such as object detection and semantic segmentation).
+You can try it and modify the code according the bug info.
+If there are new components in your caffe model, you should add corresponding parts in the code。

 ## [Install torch](http://torch.ch/docs/getting-started.html#_)